MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

    that will occur if there is no user response within the timeout period.
    For more details, see [Manual Intervention task](../tasks/utility/manual-intervention.md).

-1. Save the release pipeline and start a new release.
+1. Save the release pipeline and then start a new release.

    ![Starting a new release](_img/deploy-using-approvals/start-release.png)